Aissac/radiant-stereotype-extension/README.md

 The key has to look like: `stereotype.<name_of_stereotype>.status` and the value has to be a valid `status` attribute of the page: draft, hidden, reviewed, published

+5.)
+Stereotype

+The key has to look like: `stereotype.<name_of_stereotype>.stereotype` and the value has to be a valid stereotype.

 Usage
 ---